chrisryda/adblock25/README.md

 ```
 SOCKSPort 0.0.0.0:9050
 ```
-If you want to use a different port, make sure to update `addon.py` and/or `write.py` accordingly.
+If you want to use a different port, make sure to update `addon.py` and `write.py` accordingly.

 ### Install the mitmproxy CA certificate
 **Curtesy of user selurvedu in issue [#870](https://github.com/waydroid/waydroid/issues/870).**